 It’s no secret Twitter has been struggling to keep up with other social media giants like Facebook, Instagram, and Snapchat.
 So this news does not bode well for them.

 In order to identify these non-human accounts on Twitter, the researchers used over a thousand different features.
-These features used specific categories that included friends, the average time between tweets, network patterns, tweet sentiment, and content, etc.
+These features used specific categories that included friends, the average time between tweets, network patterns, tweet sentiment, content and other metrics.

 Researchers concluded that “our estimates suggest between 9% and 15% of active Twitter accounts are bots”.

 To date, Twitter has 319 million monthly users, which means that roughly 48 million users are automated click bots, designed to fraudulent boost engagement.

 Additionally, the report notes that some bots are complex enough to act human and fool the system, so it’s unclear as to how accurate this percentage truly is.